ocaml/opam/master_changes.md

 ## Repository
   * Check that the repositories given to `opam repository remove` actually exist [#5014 @kit-ty-kate - fixes #5012]
+  * Don't display any notes about removed repositories when no repositories have been removed [#5014 @kit-ty-kate]

 ## Lock